IronCoreLabs/uniffi-bindgen-java/README.md

 ## Notes

 - failures in CompletableFutures will cause them to `completeExceptionally`.
 The error that caused the failure can be checked with `e.getCause()`.
 When implementing an async Rust trait in Java, you'll need to `completeExceptionally` instead of throwing.
 See `TestFixtureFutures.java` for an example trait implementation with errors.
+- all primitives are signed in Java by default.
+Rust correctly interprets the same signed max as an unsigned max when told to.
+We have to mask the value we expect on the comparison side for Java, or else it will toString them as signed values.
+Callers of Uniffi functions need to be aware when making comparisons (`compareUnsigned`) or printing when a value is actually unsigned to code around footguns on this side.

 ## Unsupported features